telerik/xaml-docs/controls/raddataservicedatasource/loading/the-DataServiceContext.md

 ---
 title: The DataServiceContext
 page_title: The DataServiceContext
-description: Check our &quot;The DataServiceContext&quot; documentation article for the RadDataServiceDataSource WPF control.
+description: Check our &quot;The DataServiceContext&quot; documentation article for the RadDataServiceDataSource {{ site.framework_name }} control.
 slug: raddataservicedatasource-loading-the-dataservicecontext
 tags: the,dataservicecontext
 published: True